antyeates1983/sharps-bmrs/README.md

 Full details of the purpose and design of the code are given in the paper <a href="">A.R.
 Yeates, How good is the bipolar approximation of active regions for surface flux transport? (in preparation)</a>.

-If you just want to use the BMR data without downloading and running the Python code, a version of `bmrharps_evol.txt` (see below) is maintained at the <a href="">Solar Dynamo Dataverse</a>.
+If you just want to use the BMR data without downloading and running the Python code, a version of `bmrharps_evol.txt` (see below) will be maintained at the <a href="">Solar Dynamo Dataverse</a>.

 ## Credit